-Roads Closed, Giant Baby Inflated: Britain Braces for Trump
+Roads closed, giant baby inflated: Britain braces for Trump

-(Bloomberg) — The roads in central London are being closed, the extra police are on patrol, and the giant inflatable baby is being prepared.
+The roads in central London are being closed, the extra police are on patrol, and the giant inflatable baby is being prepared.
 Britain is ready to welcome Donald Trump.
-But in characteristic style, the president fired two salvos at his hosts even before leaving Washington.
+But in characteristic style, the president fired salvos at his hosts even before leaving Washington.

 On successive days, Trump led British headlines with his views on the country’s political crises.
 Saturday saw his observation to the Sun newspaper that former Foreign Secretary Boris Johnson would make an “excellent” prime minister.
 The next day the Sunday Times reported his advice to Britain that Brexit Party leader Nigel Farage be appointed to negotiate Britain’s departure from the European Union.